JasonSurendran/Server-XML-Sender/README.md

 # Server-XML-Sender

-This is an networking program that creates a “server” and a “client”, which both the localhost.
-The program utilizes TCP/IP protocol style standards in the connections.
+This is an networking program that creates a “server” and a “client”, which both the communicate using TCP/IP protocol style standards in their connections.
 When both the server and client are connected, the client is prompted with a input asking for a tag word.
 This input is echoed to the server which searches api.flicker for sample xml data which contains the inputted tag before echoing it back to the client.